eiifi/EARS/README.md

 # EARS
 This platform run uploaded java file in Docker container.
-It take care of creating docker images and builds.
+Platform create Docker image, run it and also remove image after its finish.
 It also suports automatic container remave if application run to long.
-Platofrm also automaticly sort done images into two folders: Succesful and Failed.
+Platofrm also automaticly sort images into two folders: Succesful and Failed.
+Platofem supports run of multiple files parrael.
+Maximum parrarel Docker container can be defind in .env file.
 Image below present steps how plafrom works.

 ![alt text](https://github.com/eiifi/EARS/blob/main/EARS%20Flow.jpg?raw=true)

 ## Requirements